adickinson72/website/content/en/docs/guides/flux-e2e.md

 A brief outline of the life cycle of a change as it's processed through Flux, centered around a Git commit:

+0. [Bootstrapping Flux][] is the first step to get started using Flux.

-1. Flux resources are generated interactively through `flux create ...`.
+1. [Generating a Flux resource][] with `flux create ...`.
-2. The user can preview any changes to the cluster before or after making a commit with `flux diff kustomization`.
+2. [Previewing changes][] prior to making or pushing a commit with `flux diff kustomization`.
-3. Image Update Automation resources are a way for Flux to generate commits when there are updated images available.
+3. [Automating upgrades through Image Update Automation resources][] uses Flux to generate commits when there are updated images available.
-4. A git commit is represented internally as an "Artifact" in Flux, and it makes a footprint on the cluster through Source Controller.
-5. The Flux namespace is protected by a set of `NetworkPolicy` resources that prohibit noisy neighbors from reaching most Flux Services.
-6. The "git push" event fires a webhook that Flux can receive, which triggers the `GitRepository` to reconcile (or the waiting period of the `GitRepository.spec.interval` passes, which similarly triggers the `GitRepository` to reconcile.
-7. The Source controller fetches the GitRepository data from the backing resource (Git, S3, ...).
+4. [Git as a Single Source of Truth][] means that Flux takes its instructions from a Git commit.
+5. [Flux's default configuration for NetworkPolicy][] protects Flux services from arbitrary access across the cluster.
+6. [Trigger Reconciling on Git push with Webhook Receivers][].
+7. `GitRepository` and other [Sources - Artifacts and Revisions][].
-8. If an optional decryption configuration is provided with the Flux Kustomization, any encrypted secret manifests that are stored in the Kustomization's path are decrypted.
+8. [Secret Decryption via SOPS][] is performed if an optional decryption configuration is provided.
-9. The Kustomize Controller runs the go library equivalent of a `kustomize build` against the `Kustomization.spec.path` to recursively generate and render (or inflate) any Kustomize overlays.
-(All manifests are passed through Kustomize, even those that don't include a `kustomization.yaml`.)
-10. Kustomize build outputs are then validated against the cluster through a server-side dry-run, and if it succeeds the manifests are applied to the cluster with a server-side apply operation.
+9. [Kustomize Controller builds and validates resources][] on the cluster through a server-side apply dry-run operation.
+10. [Kustomize Controller applies changes with Server-Side Apply][] in stages, as an atomic transaction.
-11. `HelmRelease` resources applied to the cluster are picked up by Helm Controller, which reconciles them through the Helm client library.
+11. [Helm Controller reconciles HelmRelease resources][] through the Helm client library.
-12. Before `HelmReleases` can be installed, Source controller fetches the release index via `HelmRepository` and generates a `HelmChart`.
-13. Alternatively, `GitRepository` sources can be used instead of `HelmRepository`.
-(Source controller still generates a `HelmChart`.)
-14. The resources being reconciled generates `Events` as they undergo successful or unsuccessful state transitions, and the Notification controller collects them through `Alerts` to forward them to `Providers`.
-15. Besides the "event stream" or channel-based providers, there are also `Providers` that map to Git hosting providers, so the success or failure of a `Kustomization` can be recorded on the commit through the "Checks API" or similar.
-16. An optional Health Assessment enabled through `Kustomization.spec.wait` can revert or prevent an update from being applied if some resources do not become ready before the `Kustomization.spec.timeout` expires.

-### 1. `flux create ...`

-Before the commit, the Flux CLI provides `create` generators with an `--export` option so that users have some guide for how to create valid Flux resources.
+12. [Sources and HelmReleases generate HelmChart resources from a HelmRepository][] before `HelmReleases` can be installed.
+13. [Using a GitRepository-backed or S3-backed HelmRelease][] is an alternative to use Helm without a `HelmRepository`.
+14. [Channel-based Providers for Notifications][] re-publish `Events` from Flux resources at-large to a channel where users can see them.
+15. [Git Commit Status Provider Notifications][] re-publish `Events` from the Kustomize Controller as commit checks.
+16. [Waiting and Health Assessment for Flux Kustomization][].

+### Bootstrapping Flux

+Bootstrapping is the process of installing Flux so that Flux manages itself.
+This is the primary official supported way to install and use Flux.

+We recommend all new Flux users start reading the documentation from [Core Concepts][], then follow the introductory guide, [Get Started with Flux][] which covers bootstrapping Flux in-depth.

+The bootstrap process installs all of Flux's core components to a cluster, as well as creating a `GitRepository` and `Kustomization` resource to keep all of Flux's deployed resources updated when any new changes are detected in Git.

+Bootstrap also optionally connects with a Git host provider API if needed, to create a Deploy Key in the cluster and apply it to the repository so that private repositories can be used.
+Flux can be bootstrapped into an existing repository, or Flux can create the repository from scratch.
+The default bootstrap creates a private repository and generates a deploy key with read-only access for Flux, but there are many other configurations possible.

+Once the repository is created and Flux adds its components there as a commit, bootstrap applies the Flux components and Custom Resource Definitions to the cluster, waits for the components to become ready, then applies the Flux sync resources (`GitRepository` and `Kustomization`) and finally waits for a successful reconciliation before reporting back to the user that this was successful.

+### Generating a Flux resource

+After bootstrapping, the Flux CLI provides `create` generators to help users build more of Flux's Custom Resources that drive the operation of Flux.

 `flux create source git --help`

 `flux create kustomization --help`

-These generators can be used interactively to imperatively create Flux resources in the cluster, or as preferred for GitOps: when called with the `--export` option, `flux create ...` can emit YAML on stdout, that can be captured in a file and committed to create the resource.
+These generators can be used imperatively to create Flux resources in the cluster, or as preferred: when called with the `--export` option, `flux create ...` can emit YAML on stdout.
+That output can be captured in a file, then committed and pushed to create the resource.

+Following this process (rather than applying the resources directly to the cluster) maintains the manifests in the repository as the Single Source of Truth, according to GitOps principles.

+Some resource options are not available through generators and can only be accessed through fields in YAML; users are generally expected to write resources in YAML and commit them, and should do so when they require access to those features.

+Flux's OpenAPI specification can also be integrated with editors to assist Flux users in producing valid YAML for Flux APIs.

 For more information, see: [`flux create`](https://fluxcd.io/docs/cmd/flux_create/).

-Some resource options are not available through generators and can only be accessed through fields in YAML, (users are generally expected to write resources in YAML and commit them, and should do so when they require access to those features.)
-Flux's OpenAPI specification can also assist users in producing valid YAML for creating resources in Flux APIs.

-### 2. `flux diff kustomization` / `flux build kustomization`
+TODO: (there is no information about the OpenAPI spec at the link above, provide an additional link to editor integration docs.)

+### Previewing changes

-Users have an opportunity to inspect the change of a repository from the Flux CLI, ahead of where Flux actually applies it to the cluster.
+Users have an opportunity to inspect the result of Flux building manifests from a repository from the Flux CLI.
+This can be done ahead of where Flux actually applies it to the cluster, with `flux diff kustomization` / `flux build kustomization`.

 Run `flux diff kustomization --path=./clusters/my-cluster flux-system` from the bootstrap repo, or point it at any other Flux Kustomization and the matching path in your configuration repository to observe what changes Flux will apply, even before they are committed and pushed.
 This takes account of the cluster state and so it can also be used at any time to check for drift on the cluster that Flux would revert back to the state in Git as soon as the Kustomization is reconciled, or at its next interval.

 Any diff containing secret data is obscured so that no secret data is accidentally divulged from the diff output.

-TODO: add mention of `flux build`

-### 3. `ImageRepository` and `ImageUpdateAutomation` with `ImagePolicy`
+### Automating upgrades through Image Update Automation resources

 Flux can create Git commits to apply updates to the cluster, that are applied in the standard GitOps way to the cluster (as a Git commit), written by a Flux agent called Image Automation Controller.
-It works through these resources with the help of the Image Reflector Controller to determine when updates are available and apply them to the cluster.
+The Image Automation Controller with the help of the Image Reflector Controller works to determine when updates are available and apply them to the cluster.

-### 4. `git commit`
+`ImageRepository` and `ImageUpdateAutomation` resources, along with `ImagePolicy`, are documented in the [image automation guide][], and in the [image automation API docs][Image reflector and automation controllers].

+### Git as a Single Source of Truth

-Except when it happens as a result of Image Automation, the commit itself happens outside of Flux's purview, so the commit event itself has no effect on remote systems until it is pushed.
+Flux takes instructions from Git (or another source) which is meant to be the Single Source of Truth.
+Users create Git commits and push them to the repository that Flux is watching.
+Except when it happens as a result of Image Automation, the commit itself happens outside of Flux's purview.
+The source-controller pulls "commit data" into the cluster.

 When the cluster reconciles a Source resource (like `GitRepository` or `Bucket`) the content in the new revision is captured on the cluster through a set of filters (sourceignore, spec.ignore, ...) and collected in a tar file to be stored; this file is known as an Artifact in Flux, and it can be accessed by any agent in the `flux-system` namespace.

 When pushed, the receipt of a new commit activates the Git host to fire a webhook to notify subscribers about a `push` event, which Flux can consume via its `Receiver` API.

-### 5. `NetworkPolicy` and the `flux-system` namespace
+### Flux's default configuration for `NetworkPolicy`

 Arbitrary clients cannot connect to any service in the `flux-system` namespace, as a precaution to limit the potential for new features to create and expose attack surfaces within the cluster.
 A set of default network policies restricts communication in and out of the `flux-system` namespace according to three rules: